 Budget Lodging Tours (BLTs)

 We use a combination of hostels, hotels, motels and cabins on our Budget Lodging Tours.
 Accommodation will be arranged on a single sex, multi or twin share basis (Hogan stays are mixed sex).
 Where possible we will keep the group together but this cannot be guaranteed, we will try to accommodate couples, however twin rooms cannot be guaranteed.
 There is no Food Kitty collected on our Budget Lodging Tours and meals will need to be paid for locally.
 However, a lunch kitty has proven a popular alternative to three meals out.
 This is optional and our leader will help organise it for those groups who choose this option.
-You do not need to bring a sleeping bag for the majority of BLT tours, but a sleeping bag will be required on the Southern BLT, Northern BLT and Mexican BLT.
+You do not need to bring a sleeping bag for the majority of BLT tours, but a sleeping bag will be required on the Southern BLT, Northern BLT and Grand BLT.

 Buses Or Local Transport (BOLT) Tours

 We use hotels on a twin share basis on BOLT tours.
 Travel options range between first class buses, public transport, overnight sleeper coaches, ferries, water taxis and mini buses.
 Meals and optional activities need to be paid for locally.

 On each tour there are numerous activities and attractions to choose from.
 Some of the more prominent ones for each trip are listed under the 'Optional Activities' section on each tour page.
 These options are not included in the holiday price because not everyone will want to participate in each activity.
 Our leaders know where to get the best group rates available for various attractions and activities, and activity providers have been assessed for quality and safety.
 This way each member of the group can choose exactly what they want to do according to their own taste and budget.
 For a detailed list and prices please refer to our website.